doyin2986/naijagame_opengl_cpp/README.md

 #  Naija Game

-'Naija Game' is a pice of work I embarked on create a game we commonly play in Niaja while growing up.
+'Naija Game' is a piece of work I embarked on create a game we commonly play in Niaja while growing up.
 Also, I have been try to refresh my C++ and OpenGL knowledge, so I thought I'd write a 'game' .

 ---